 Approved by the University Council October 15, 2014; effective October 15, 2014

-Major: Coherent primary program within an academic discipline or interdisciplinary subject area, generally comprised of at least nine four-credit courses.
+Major: Coherent primary program within an academic discipline or interdisciplinary subject area, generally comprised of at least nine 4-credit courses.
 Individual schools and colleges establish the upper limit of courses required for a particular major.
 The major appears on both the diploma and the transcript.

 Concentration: Focus within or complementary to an approved major field of study.
 Students may have more than one concentration.
 The concentration does not appear on the diploma; it appears only on the transcript.
-A Concentration differs from a Specialization in that it can reside within one or across several major fields of study.
+A concentration differs from a specialization in that it can reside within one or across several major fields of study.
 The term subconcentration will no longer be used.

 Specialization: A formally recognized group of interrelated courses within a major field.
-A specialization differs from a Concentration in that it is embedded within one specific major providing students with a more in-depth exploration of a focused topic than can be covered in a few individually selected courses.
+A specialization differs from a concentration in that it is embedded within one specific major, providing students with a more in-depth exploration of a focused topic than can be covered in a few individually selected courses.
 The specialization appears as part of the major field and so is reflected on the diploma and transcript.

-Joint major: A joint major is an interdisciplinary or multi-disciplinary curriculum offered by two departments.
+Joint Major: A joint major is an interdisciplinary or multidisciplinary curriculum offered by two departments.
 These departments may be in the same academic unit or across schools and colleges.